Abibubble/noffle-my-needs/README.md

 ### Future Features

-* Email verification before a user can set their noffles.
+* Email verification before a user can set their Noffles.
 * Enter user's password to delete user account.
 * Dynamic desk movement to allow for different office layouts.